dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 623. Add One Row to Tree.md

 # Solution
 ---
 ## Approach #1 Using Recursion(DFS) [Accepted]
-If the given depth dd happens to be equal to 1, we can directly put the whole current tree as a left child of the newly added node.
+If the given depth $d$ happens to be equal to 1, we can directly put the whole current tree as a left child of the newly added node.
 Otherwise, we need to put the new node at appropriate levels.

 To do so, we make use of a recursive function `insert(val,node,depth,n)`.
-Here, valval refers to the value of the new node to be inserted, $depth$ refers to the depth of the node currently considered, $node$ refers to the node calling the current function for its child subtrees and $n$ refers to the height at which the new node needs to be inserted.
+Here, $val$ refers to the value of the new node to be inserted, $depth$ refers to the depth of the node currently considered, $node$ refers to the node calling the current function for its child subtrees and $n$ refers to the height at which the new node needs to be inserted.

 For inserting the new node at appropriate level, we can start by making a call to `insert` with the root node and `1` as the current level.
 Inside every such call, we check if we've reached one level prior to the level where the new node needs to be inserted.